buidly/sc-xmodules-rs/.github/CONTRIBUTING.md

 > NOTE: Check out the base struct for the base implementation that also contains some helper methods.

 Now that you created the contract interactions, you also need to create the tests.
-Create a new file in `tests` using the prefix test and module name, in this case create the file `tests/test_my_module.rs`.
+Create a new file in `tests` using the 'test' prefix and module name, in this case create the file `tests/test_my_module.rs`.
 In this file import the tests setup that will automatically include your contract interactions to use in the tests.

 *tests/test_my_module.rs*